Should We Be Wary of Further Downside Potential in the EUR/USD as It Attempts to Hit a New Low Again?

 - Manufacturing and Mining Production

-In the U.S. currency market yesterday, the U.S. dollar rose against the yen after the MBA Mortgage Applications Index, released yesterday, improved to 1.7% from the previous reading of 0.5%.
-The USD/JPY pair rose from 154.413 to 155.878, with the rise tracking the 10-period moving average (MA) on the hourly chart.On the 4-hour chart, the 20-period moving average is providing support at the lower end, and since the daily chart continues to show higher lows, we should remain vigilant regarding market strength and weakness during U.S. trading hours.
+In U.S. currency trading the previous day, the U.S. dollar rose against the yen after the MBA Mortgage Applications Index, released yesterday, improved to 1.7% from the previous reading of 0.5%.
+The USD/JPY pair rose from 154.413 to 155.878, with the rise tracking the 10-period moving average (MA) on the hourly chart.On the 4-hour chart, the 20-period moving average is providing support on the downside, and since the daily chart continues to form higher lows, traders should remain vigilant regarding the currency’s strength or weakness during U.S. trading hours.